 - How much does it cost to build a website like Airbnb?

-$20,000+.
+The price for MVP development starts at $45,000+.
 For more detailed information, reach out to your development partner.

 We are ready to provide you with the answers you are looking for.
 Drop us a line and let's work on great products together!Contact us